Skip to Main Content

 How the Indonesian Cost Base Lands Versus Thailand and Australia

+Here is how the picture comes together.
 Numbers make the cost-base argument concrete.
-The example below uses a mid-budget international feature shooting in Bali — typical of the projects we support — and walks through what the same brief would cost in Thailand, Malaysia and Australia at comparable specifications.
+The example below uses a mid-budget global feature shooting in Bali — typical of the projects we support — and walks through what the same brief would cost in Thailand, Malaysia and Australia at comparable specs.

 • Equivalent Thailand budget for the same brief: USD 2.5–3.0M before incentive

-• Equivalent Malaysia budget for the same brief: USD 2.2–2.7M before FIMI rebate
+• Equivalent Malaysia budget for the same brief: USD 2.2–2.7M before FIMI rebates

 • Equivalent Australia budget for the same brief: USD 4.0–5.0M before Producer Offset